Elachista nobilella

 Elachista nobilella is a moth of the family Elachistidae found in Europe.

 Description

 The wingspan is 6–8 mm.
 Adults are on wing from May to July.

 The larvae feed on grasses, including Agrostis, Arrhenatherum, Bromus, Carex, Dactylis, Festuca, Yorkshire fog (Holcus lanatus) and hairy wood-rush (Luzula pilosa).
-The larvae create a short and relatively broad, flat, whitish mine.
-Pupation takes place outside the mine.

 Distribution

 It is found from Scandinavia and Finland to the Iberian Peninsula and Italy and from France to Romania.